KaiPereira/portfolio/src/lib/posts/juice.md

 February of 2025, I was presented with the opportunity of a lifetime.

-An organization called Hackclub was running an event where if you spent 100 hours building a game, you would get an all expenses paid, week-long trip to Shanghai, China to present your games in a hacker cafe and meet some of the coolest hackers on the planet!
+An organization called Hackclub was running an event where if you spent 100 hours building a game, you would get an all expenses paid, week-long trip to Shanghai, China to present your game in a hacker cafe alongside 100 other teenagers!

 It was an irrefutable opportunity, I had just gotten back from my adventures aboard the [Boreal Express](https://kaipereira.com/journal/boreal), and I was looking for the next big thing in my life, it was perfect!

-The next couple months of my life were pretty gruesome, you had 2 months to complete 100 hours, so you had to spend over 2 hours a day working on your game, not impossible, but still pretty difficult.
+The next couple months were pretty gruesome, you had 2 months to complete 100 hours, so you had to spend over 2 hours a day working on your game, not impossible, but still pretty difficult as I still had school every single day.

 The premise of my game was simple...
 I combined my 2 favorite things, bubble tea and cats, in order to create a restaurant style game like Papa's Pizzeria where you would serve customers, build up your restaurant and dominate the bubble tea market!

-The game turned out decently, not my most proud project to be honest though but I had hit my 100 hours just by the end of the second month, had my ticket booked and was off to China!!!
+The game turned out decently, not my most proud project to be honest, but I had hit my 100 hours by the end of the second month, had my ticket booked and was off to China!!!

-In order to travel to China, you need to have a Visa and a letter of invitation.
-I got a letter of invitation from the organizers of the event, and then went to Vancouver for a couple days in order to get my Visa processed!
+In order to travel to China, I needed to have visa and a letter of invitation.
+I got a letter of invitation from the organizers of the event, and then went to Vancouver for a couple days in order to get my visa processed!
 I took a little side-quest in Whistler to do some skiing which was nice and then came back home to finish working on my game!

-I left for my flight on the third of April.
-The flight... was evil, I was flying from Victoria (my home town in Canada!) to Vancouver, and then Vancouver to Shanghai, not too many connections but nearly 14 hours of flying straight.
+I left for my flight on the third of April!
+The flight was evil...
+I was flying from Victoria (my home town in Canada!) to Vancouver, and then Vancouver to Shanghai, not too many connections but nearly 14 hours of flying straight.

 I'm a pretty accustomed traveler, I've been fortunate enough to travel to many places like Africa, Europe, South America, but it was my first time in Asia, and this was probably the longest flight I've ever had continuously!

 My flight from Victoria to Vancouver was just around 30 minutes, really short, and simple.
 I arrived in Vancouver without any problems, and then it was time to hop on my flight to Shanghai!
-There were about 100 people from around the world attending to Juice, so when I arrived at the gate for my flight to shanghai and saw 5 of them, I was pleasantly surprised and actually knew a couple from online.
+There were about 150 people attending from around the world, so when I arrived at the gate for my flight to shanghai and saw 5 of them, I was pleasantly surprised and actually knew a couple from online!

 Everyone was so nice, and it was really easy to talk to other like-minded people who went through the exact same process of building a game in two months.
 I was still really nervous to be going to an unknown country with a completely different culture though, but having these friends around me, helped a lot!

-And just like that, we were off on our way to Shanghai...
+I was also travelling with my sister, who made it way less stressful.
+And just like that, we were off on our way to Shanghai, China!

 Arriving in the Shanghai airport, I wasn't really stressed, but a bit nervous.
-We had come to realize that absolutely NO ONE spoke English in the airport which surprised me a LOT and every single sign was written in characters absolutely foreign to us.
-We did have one person in our group though who could speak and understand the language, so they helped to guide us through the process of getting through the airport!
+We had come to realize that absolutely NO ONE spoke English in the airport which surprised me a lot and every single sign was written in characters absolutely foreign to us.
+We did have one person in our group who could speak and understand the language, so they helped to guide us through the process of getting through the airport!

 The first thing we needed to do was go to the self-help kiosk, get our bio-metrics/passport scanned and then you'll get a receipt you need to keep.